Gough Whitlam: Second term

-Whitlam had offered Barnard a diplomatic post and in early 1975 Barnard agreed to this, triggering a by-election in his Tasmanian electorate of Bass.
+Whitlam had offered Barnard a diplomatic post and in early 1975 Barnard accepted, triggering a by-election in his Tasmanian electorate of Bass.
 The election on 28 June proved a disaster for Labor, which lost the seat with a swing against it of 17 per cent.
 The next week, Whitlam removed deputy prime minister Cairns, who had misled Parliament about the Loans Affair amid controversy about his relationship with his office manager, Junie Morosi.
 At the time of Cairns's dismissal, one Senate seat was vacant, following the death on 30 June of Queensland ALP Senator Bertie Milliner.
 The state Labor party nominated Mal Colston, resulting in a deadlock.
-The unicameral Queensland legislature twice voted against Colston, and the party refused to submit any alternative candidates.
-Bjelke-Petersen finally convinced the legislature to elect a low-level union official, Albert Field, who had contacted his office and expressed a willingness to serve.
+The unicameral Queensland legislature twice voted against Colston, and the party refused to submit any alternatives.
+Bjelke-Petersen finally convinced the legislature to elect a low-level union official, Albert Field.
 In interviews, Field made it clear he would not support Whitlam.
 Field was expelled from the ALP for standing against Colston, and Labor senators boycotted his swearing-in.
 Whitlam argued that, because of the manner of filling vacancies, the Senate was "corrupted" and "tainted", with the Opposition enjoying a majority they did not win at the ballot box.

 Dismissal

 In October 1975, the Opposition, led by Malcolm Fraser, determined to withhold supply by deferring consideration of appropriation bills.
 With Field on leave (his Senate appointment having been challenged), the Coalition had an effective majority of 30–29 in the Senate.
 The Coalition believed that if Whitlam could not deliver supply, and would not advise new elections, Kerr would have to dismiss him.
 Supply would run out on 30 November.

-The stakes were raised in the conflict on 10 October, when the High Court declared valid the Act granting the territories two senators each.
+The stakes were raised on 10 October, when the High Court declared valid the Act granting the territories two senators each.
 In a half-Senate election, most successful candidates would not take their places until 1 July 1976, but the territories' senators, and those filling Field's and Bunton's seats, would assume their seats immediately.
 This gave Labor an outside chance of controlling the Senate, at least until 1 July 1976.

 On 14 October, Labor minister Rex Connor, mastermind of the loans scheme, was forced to resign when Khemlani released documents showing that Connor had made misleading statements.
 The continuing scandal bolstered the Coalition in their stance that they would not concede supply.
-Whitlam on the other hand, convinced that he would win the battle, was glad of the distraction from the Loans Affair, and believed he would "smash" not only the Senate, but Fraser's leadership as well.
+Whitlam, convinced that he would win the battle, was glad of the distraction from the Loans Affair, and believed he would "smash" not only the Senate, but Fraser's leadership.